 - Are you spending enough time in understanding whether you are meeting your HR KPIs or not?

-- Are you still spending 60% or more of your HR dollars on administration?
+Are you still spending 60% or more of your HR dollars on administrative activities?

 - Does your ESS/MSS cover 90% of your HR process/transactions?